letsencrypt/borp/README.md

 breaking changes during 2023.
 You are welcome to use our fork if you like it, but we do not expect to spend a lot of time maintaining it for non-Boulder uses.

+In particular we maintain this to use with MariaDB 10.5+ and InnoDB.

 ## Quickstart

 ```go